 Children commonly present to the emergency department (ED) with a febrile illness and a rash.

 Approximately 70% of such cases are attributable to viruses, such as coxsackie, echovirus or the enteroviruses.
 The rest result from bacterial infections such as streptococcal and staphylococcal infections, mycoplasma, rickettsial diseases, drug-related causes or Kawasaki disease.

 - Loss of appetite

 Some illnesses are associated with a typical rash, which can lead to a definite diagnosis.
 In other cases, the clinical features may not be specific enough to enable an accurate diagnosis.

 Exanthems and Enanthems

 Common childhood rashes fall into two categories:

 Exanthems are eruptive skin rashes associated with a fever or other constitutional symptoms.
-They arise from an infectious disease or may be drug-related.
+They commonly arise from an infectious disease, but can also be drug-related.

-Vaccination programmes have resulted in a reduction in the occurrence of many of these illnesses.
-At the same time, however, newer causes of exanthems such as Gianotti-Crosti syndrome have emerged.
+Whilst Vaccination programmes have resulted in a reduction in the occurrence of many childhood illnesses, Emergency Clinicians should still be aware of common childhood exanthems, as well as newer types such as Gianotti-Crosti Syndrome.

 Six separate childhood exanthems were defined in the late 19th, early part of the 20th Century.
 These were named in the order they were discovered and are outlined in the table below.